nendotools/touchview/README.md

 - `ADDED` : Mode-specific options for floating gizmo
 - `UPDATED` : Dependence on active_object for mode detection
 - `UPDATED` : Classes to follow Blender naming conventions
+- `UPDATED` : Keymaps for touchview in all context
+- `UPDATED` : Keymaps for context action assigned to pen

 </details>